admacpherson/T-100-Aviation-Data/README.md

 # Filter flights performed
 major_passenger_flights = major_passenger_flights[major_passenger_flights['DEPARTURES_PERFORMED'] > 10]
 ```
 Now, to distinguish between domestic and international flights, the DOT uses a `REGION` category, rather than a straight binary.
 Accordingly, there are several different values that correspond to international flights, yet only one that corresponds to domestic air travel.
 We can use this latter value to filter flights as domestic or not domestic (i.e. international).
-Here I used an anonymous lambda function to create a new column titled "DOMESTIC" that had a value of either `D` for domestic or `I` for international.
+Here I used an anonymous lambda function to create a new column titled `DOMESTIC`, with a value of either `D` for domestic or `I` for international.

 ```python
 major_passenger_flights['DOMESTIC'] = major_passenger_flights['REGION'].apply(lambda x: 'D' if x == 'D' else 'I')